 - Minimum coverage still needed on other policies first

 Best Business Umbrella Insurance: Chubb

-Finding the best umbrella insurance provider for a medium to large-size business can be trickier than finding an insurer for lower-limit personal policies.
+Finding the best provider for a medium to large-size business can be trickier than finding an insurer for lower-limit personal policies.
 Chubb specializes in offering tailored solutions for U.S. and Canadian-based companies with coverage up to $25 million.
 It specifically works with companies that have extensive risk management programs and revenues greater than $1 billion, making them a valuable option if your business needs protection against catastrophic loss.

 - A wide variety of coverage options protect against lawsuits of many kinds